Hays Code: Post-Breen era

+Explicit sexuality became expected in foreign films, to such an extent that "foreign film", "art film", "adult film" and "sex film" were for several years almost synonyms.

-In the late 1950s and early 1960s, increasingly explicit films began to appear, such as Cat on a Hot Tin Roof (1958), Suddenly, Last Summer (1959), Psycho (1960), and The Dark at the Top of the Stairs (1960), often dealing with adult subjects and sexual matters that had not been seen in Hollywood films since the early 1930s.
-The MPAA reluctantly granted the seal of approval for these films, although not until certain changes were made.
-Owing to its themes, Billy Wilder's Some Like It Hot (1959) was not granted a certificate of approval, but still became a box office smash, and as a result, it further weakened the authority of the Code.
+Beginning in the late 1950s, increasingly explicit films began to appear, such as Cat on a Hot Tin Roof (1958), Suddenly, Last Summer (1959), Psycho (1960), and The Dark at the Top of the Stairs (1960), often dealing with adult subjects and sexual matters that had not been seen in Hollywood films since enforcement of the Production Code began in 1934.
+The MPAA reluctantly granted a Seal of Approval for these films, although not until certain changes were made.
+Owing to its themes, Billy Wilder's Some Like It Hot (1959) was not granted a Seal of Approval but still became a box office smash; as a result, it further weakened the authority of the Code.

 At the forefront of contesting the Code was director Otto Preminger, whose films violated the Code repeatedly in the 1950s.
-His 1953 film The Moon Is Blue, about a young woman who tries to play two suitors off against each other by claiming that she plans to keep her virginity until marriage, was released without a certificate of approval by United Artists, the first production distributed by a member of the MPAA to do so.
-He later made The Man with the Golden Arm (1955), which portrayed the prohibited subject of drug abuse, and Anatomy of a Murder (1959), which dealt with murder and rape.
+His 1953 film The Moon Is Blue, about a young woman who tries to play two suitors off against each other by claiming she plans to keep her virginity until marriage, was released without a Seal of Approval by United Artists, the first production distributed by a member of the MPAA to do so.
+Preminger later made The Man with the Golden Arm (1955), which portrayed the prohibited subject of drug abuse, and Anatomy of a Murder (1959), which dealt with murder and rape.
 Like Some Like It Hot, Preminger's films were direct assaults on the authority of the Production Code, and their success hastened its abandonment.